Festive Happenings for Your Holiday Getaway

 Making a list, checking it twice

-Finding that perfect gift is always more fun in downtown Asheville.
-Especially since you can take frequent Foodtopian breaks along the way at a craft brewery or farm-to-table restaurant.
-Shop inside the gorgeous Grove Arcade during their Winter Wonderland celebration, complete with a gingerbread house display.
+Finding that perfect gift is always more fun in downtown Asheville, especially since you can take frequent Foodtopian breaks along the way at a craft brewery or farm-to-table restaurant.
+Shop inside the gorgeous Grove Arcade during its Winter Wonderland celebration, complete with a gingerbread house display.
 On the first Friday of the month, the Downtown Gallery Association Art Walk takes you to festivities at 20+ downtown galleries.
-And check out the Big Crafty indie market with local food, beer, music and juried artists.
-Downtown's Holiday Parade kicks off the season early on and in 2014 welcomes Grand Marshal and American Idol winner Caleb Johnson.
+And, check out the Big Crafty indie market with local food, beer, music and juried artists.
+Downtown's Holiday Parade kicks off the season early on.

 Just a few miles from downtown is the River Arts District, home to 180 artists in 25 buildings along the French Broad River.
 Many galleries and studios are open daily.
-In early December, Riverview Station has a Holiday Market with 40 artists and 20 open studios.
+The first Saturday in December, Riverview Station has a Holiday Market with 40 artists and 20 open studios.
 Second Saturday in RAD gives you a closer look at the creation of art with dozens of other artists opening their studios.

 Speaking of shopping for art, a local favorite is the annual Guild Artists' Holiday Sale at the Folk Art Center on the first two Saturdays in December.
 Get deals on overruns, discontinued stock and studio seconds directly from the artists.